 Some people interchange Crohn’s disease and ulcerative colitis (UC) because there are certain similarities between these two ailments.
 They are two different types of inflammatory bowel disease (IBD)1 — the umbrella term for these conditions.
 (Other lesser-known types of IBD include collagenous colitis and lymphocytic colitis.)

-Crohn’s disease and ulcerative colitis both occur in teenagers and young adults.
-They affect women and men equally, and their symptoms are very similar.
-What’s more, their definitive causes have not yet been determined, although genes, environmental exposure, and poor immune response are both seen as contributing factors to both of these diseases.
+Crohn’s disease and ulcerative colitis both occur in teenagers and young adults,2 and their symptoms are very similar.
+What’s more, their definitive causes have not yet been determined, although genes, environmental exposure and poor immune response are both seen as contributing factors to both of these diseases.

 However, what sets these two apart is the area (or areas) they affect.
-While they both cause chronic inflammation in the gastrointestinal (GI) tract, ulcerative colitis is limited to the rectum and colon, or the large intestine.
+While they both cause chronic inflammation in the gastrointestinal (GI) tract, ulcerative colitis is limited to the colon (the large intestine) and rectum.
 It begins in the rectum or sigmoid colon, and spreads up through the colon as the disease progresses.
-The inflammation and irritation mostly affect only the innermost layer of the intestine lining.2 On the other hand, Crohn's disease can manifest generally on any area throughout the GI, from the mouth to the anus.
-It may also appear in patches.
-Some areas may be affected, while some sections can be inflammation-free.3
+The inflammation and irritation mostly affect only the innermost layer of the intestine lining.

-However, Crohn’s disease patients usually feel the pain in their lower right abdomen, while UC patients experience it in the lower left abdomen.
-Most UC patients also have some bloody discharge with their stool, while this occurs much less commonly in people with Crohn’s disease.
+However, Crohn’s disease patients usually feel the pain in their lower right abdomen,5 while UC patients experience it in the lower left abdomen.
+Most UC patients also have some bloody discharge with their stool, while this occurs much less commonly in people with Crohn’s disease.6